Welcome to our updated NitroPack review.

 When NitroPack might not be a good fit

-Now, this test site was in a different hosting environment, so it’s not fair to compare that number to NitroPack (my NitroPack test site is starting from much faster baseline hosting).
+Now, this test site was in a different hosting environment, so it’s not fair to compare that number to NitroPack.
 However, the point is that, for a $49/year fee, WP Rocket can dramatically improve your site’s load times.

 Remember: NitroPack does offer a free plan for up to 5,000 monthly visitors if you don’t mind displaying a badge in your footer.
-The up shot is that this plan still includes a CDN and plenty of performance improvements.
+You can become a beta tester to remove that badge and increase your plan limits, though.

 When you should use NitroPack